Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 - **Device type**: Specifies the type of device being used, such as mobile, desktop, or tablet.
 </details>

+Therefore, the answer to the question "How do you redirect yourself to a secret page?" is **user-agent**.

+#### What is the agent's name?

 There are different ways we can change our `user-agent` to impersonate/spoof Agent R. We can use a browser extension, the terminal or change it manually.
 For this write-up, we will use the  `curl` command in the Terminal.

 <details>
     <summary>What is curl?</summary>
-    `curl` (short for **c**lient **u**rl) is a command-line tool used to transfer data to or from a server, using various supported protocols like HTTP, HTTPS, FTP, and more.
+`curl` (short for **c**lient **url**) is a command-line tool used to transfer data to or from a server, using various supported protocols like HTTP, HTTPS, FTP, and more.
 It is an effective tool that is often used for interacting with web servers, APIs, downloading files, and troubleshooting network issues.

 The curl command:
 ```bash